acdh-oeaw/utils-php/README.md

 ## Other Files

+### The configuration file template

+This component as well as other project depending on this one use global variables that are described in [config.php.dist](https://github.com/acdh-oeaw/utils-php/blob/master/config.php.dist)
+Note that the now recommended way of configuring all projects is putting a config.php in a directory config which is _not part_ of the document root.
+This adds a little security.

+### XML response templates

 This project contains the [templates](https://github.com/acdh-oeaw/utils-php/tree/master/templates) for vLIB that other parts use as the framework to deliver mostly FCS/SRU 1.2 compliant responses.
 There is a [Tutorial and Examples document in German](http://vlib.clausvb.de/docs/vlib_einfuehrung.pdf)